5h4d0wb0y/5h4d0wb0y.github.io/pages/whoami.md

 description: This is my about page
 ---

-Hi, my name is Simone or 5h4d0wb0y and I am a consultant, project manager, penetration tester, red teamer and business owner.
+Hi, my name is Simone and I go by the alias `5h4d0wb0y`.
+I am a consultant, project manager, penetration tester, red teamer and business owner.
 My interests are music, food, dogs and travelling to discover the world.
 I am also interested in computers, opensource, programming, penetration testing and redteaming.
 I like hacking things!
 Everything I learn then I use it in my projects..
 I :heart: open source!

 I hope you’ll enjoy my blog and that you’ll forgive me for my english, it’s not my first language :smiley: